-Imprint — When Soul Foundry enters the battlefield, you may remove a creature card in your hand from the game.
-(The removed card is imprinted on this artifact.)
+Imprint — When Soul Foundry enters the battlefield, you may exile a creature card from your hand.
+(The exiled card is imprinted on this artifact.)

-(X), Tap: Put a token into play that's a copy of the imprinted creature card.
+, : Create a token that's a copy of the imprinted creature card.
 X is the converted mana cost of that card.

 1 month ago